Josefa Celua: Education in Australia

 On 30 April 1872 he was a special guest at the opening of the NSW Parliament.
 At the Queen's Birthday celebrations in Sydney in May 1872, Celua was part of the Newington College Cadet Corps (50 in number) who fired an honour salute.
 He and the Rev Francis Tait were later presented to the Governor of NSW.

 During vacations Celua spent time with the families of his Newington friends.
 In the winter break of 1873 he was in the Maitland, New South Wales, district when he helped to save a ten-year-old boy from drowning in the Hunter River.

 Celua left Australia on 20 December 1873 for Fiji on board a ship bound for San Francisco.
 The Empire newspaper article of the time only mentions one passenger in steerage so it is unsure what became of his second servant.
 Given the claims of Antonius Tui Tonga (1850–1905) to be the son of the King of Fiji and to have been educated at Newington it is likely that he was Celua's second servant and on staying in Australia he migrated to Mackay, Queensland.

 Celua's education in Australia, appears to have had a marked influence on his life.
 In Cannibals & convicts: notes of personal experiences in the Western Pacific by Julian Thomas, the author describes him as being "a striking example of the success of the pious training of the Wesleyans at Newington College, in Sydney."

 Cession of Fiji to the British Crown

-Celua was actively involved in the meetings in Fiji and in Sydney for the formal cession of Fiji io the British Crown.
+Celua was actively involved in the meetings in Fiji and in Sydney for the formal cession of Fiji to the British Crown.
 He was by his father's side when Sir Hercules Robinson visited Levuka and when as Ex-King he visited Sydney.
 It was said by the Melbourne newspaper The Argus that "Joseph is a good looking lad of 19, who dresses in European clothes, and looks well in them.
 He spent 18 months in Newington College, Sydney, where he learned to speak and read and write English.
 This young scion of the house of Cakobau does not appear to have any ambition beyond that of getting through life comfortably ...
-Joe however, has very agreeable manners and he has one special good quality – he is strictly temperate as regards intoxicating liquors.
+Joe however, has very agreeable manners and he has one special good quality – he is strictly temperate as regards intoxicating liquors."